Steve Smith (basketball): Miami Heat

-Smith was selected fifth overall in the 1991 NBA draft by the Miami Heat, a young expansion team which featured other young players such as Glen Rice, Rony Seikaly and Brian Shaw.
-Smith played in 61 games in his rookie season, starting in 59 with averages of 12 points a game and 4.6 assists.
-The young team made the playoffs to face the top seeded defending champion Chicago Bulls, who swept the Heat in 3 games in the first round.
+Smith was selected fifth overall in the 1991 NBA draft by the Miami Heat, a young expansion team which featured other young players such as Glen Rice, Rony Seikaly, and Brian Shaw.
+Smith played in 61 games in his rookie season, starting in 59 with averages of 12 points per game and 4.6 assists.
+The young team made the playoffs to face the top-seeded defending champion Chicago Bulls, who swept the Heat in 3 games in the first round.
 Smith averaged 16 points a game for the series.
 Injuries limited Smith to 48 games in the 1992–93 season, but he increased his scoring average to 16 points a game.
 Miami did not make the playoffs that year.

 The 1993–94 season would prove to be Smith's best in Miami, as he averaged 17.3 points a game with 5.1 assists as the Heat won 42 games and entered the first round of the playoffs against the Atlanta Hawks.
 The series went to 5 games, as Miami won its first playoff games in franchise history.
 Smith led the team in scoring during the series with 19.2 points and shot 40 percent from beyond the three-point line.
 Smith would play just two games to start the 1994–95 season before being traded in a fire sale along with Grant Long to Atlanta for Kevin Willis, a deal that was universally regarded as a one-sided heist by Atlanta.